jenskutilek/FiraSystemFontReplacement/README.md

 #### Troubleshooting

 - You may have to log out and in again in order to see the change take effect, or better, turn your computer off and then on again.
 - If you are seeing incorrect characters in modal (pop-up) windows, ensure you have placed the font file into `/Library/Fonts` and not `~/Library/Fonts`.
+Check the file permissions of the font and set the owner to `root` and the group to `wheel`.

-### How to uninstall:
+### How to uninstall

 Delete or move the font file from the `/Library/Fonts` folder.